rtek1000/TFT_DDIG/README.md

 # TFT_DDIG
 TFT_DDIG was adapted from the [UTFT_DDIG](https://github.com/rtek1000/UTFT_DDIG) library, to improve the display response time of seven-segment numbers, the accepted value is between 0-9 and 10-15 (A-F)

+- It's very good for applications that have many characters being constantly updated.
+- It's also great for reducing code size, for large numbers.

 This library (TFT_DDIG) extends the TFT_eSPI library.

 So both libraries are needed.